TomFinet/tomos/README.md

-## Tomos: the OS made for Tom's by Tom's
+# Tomos: the OS made for Tom's by Tom's

-A simple pedagogical operating system for the x86 architecture using the Grub2 bootloader.
+A pedagogical operating system for the x86 architecture.

-## Directory structure.

-- *kernel*: the main kernel source.
-- *include*: the kernel header files.
-- *toolchain*: scripts for building the cross-compiling toolchain for tomos.
-- *scripts*: scripts for making a bootable image and running the image on qemu.
+## How to run it.

 ### Build the toolchain.